 Loyal customers can help drive revenue.
 This is a win-win for both parties.
-Customers that are happy with your SaaS can make money for spreading the word about you.
+Customers that are happy with your SaaS can make money by spreading the word about you.

 You will reach the relevant audience.
 There is a close match between your current customers and those people they will promote your product to.
-This overlap will bring you super relevant traffic.
+This overlap will bring you super-relevant organic traffic.